Discover why Dentistry on King is the first choice for patients in Toronto

 Dr. Alavi & Dr. Cheng have been serving Toronto neighbourhoods as general and cosmetic dentists for several years.
 They have established a reputation as consummate professionals with extremely high standards for their dental services.
 As passionate dental practitioners, they stay at the forefront of the dental profession through continuing education about the latest procedures, equipment, and technology.

 Patients can sense the considerate, kind, and patient-centred approach from the entire team at Dentistry on King.
 We make sure every patient receives the best dental care possible with no pressure, pain, or fear.

-Here are some of the communities where people come from to see Dr. Alavi & Dr. Cheng of Dentistry on King:
+Here are some of the communities where people come from to see Dr. Alavi & Dr. Cheng:

 A Quick Toronto City Guide